bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 As you begin creating or modifying Malleable C2 profiles, it's important to keep data size limits for the Beacon info placement.
 For example, configuring the profile to send large amounts of data in a URL parameter will require many requests.
 For more information about this, check out Raphael Mudge's blog post [Beware of Slow Downloads](https://blog.cobaltstrike.com/2018/03/09/beware-of-slow-downloads/).

+If you encounter issues with your Malleable C2 profile and notice the teamserver console outputting errors, refer to Raphael Mudge's blog post [Broken Promises and Malleable C2 Profiles](https://blog.cobaltstrike.com/2018/06/04/broken-promises-and-malleable-c2-profiles/) for troubleshooting tips.

 ## Empire
 Empire uses Communication Profiles, which provide customization options for the GET request URIs, user agent, and headers.
 The profile consists of each element, separated by the pipe character, and set with the `set DefaultProfile` option in the `listeners` context menu.